Abduction and related offences

-Age is calculated at a defendant's date of finalisation within a court level.
-A defendant's age is the time elapsed (in years) between a defendant's date of birth and the date of finalisation.
+Age is calculated at a defendants date of finalisation within a court level.
+A defendants age is the time elapsed (in years) between a defendants date of birth and their date of finalisation.

 Australian Standard Offence Classification (ASOC)

 The ASOC is a hierarchical classification developed by the ABS for use in the collection and publication of crime and justice statistics.
 It provides a classificatory framework for the comparison of statistics on offences across Australia.
-Within the classificatory structure of ASOC, Divisions represent the broadest categories of offences (see Appendix:Australian Standard Offence Classification).
-The main purpose of Divisions is to provide a limited number of categories which represent broad groups of criminal offences.
-The Subdivision and Group levels provide increasingly detailed dissections of these broad categories.
+Within the classificatory structure of ASOC, Divisions represent the broadest categories of offences (see Appendix 4 in the publication).

 Bench warrant issued

 One or more defendants against whom one or more charges have been laid and which are heard together by a court as one unit of work.
 The charge(s) usually relate to the same criminal incident and appear together on one indictment.

-An allegation laid before a court by the police, Director of Public Prosecutions or other prosecuting agency that a person or organisation has committed a criminal offence.
+An allegation laid before a court by the police or other prosecuting agency that a person or organisation has committed a criminal offence.